thegworld/gtx-browser/docs/gpu/gpu_testing.md

 1. Repeat from step 2 with the new revision git spits out.

-The repeated entry/exit from the SDK between revisions is to ensure that the VM image is in sync with the Chromium revision, as it is possible for regressions to be caused by an update to the image itself rather than a Chromium change.
+The repeated entry/exit from the SDK between revisions is to ensure that the VM image is in sync with the GTx Browser revision, as it is possible for regressions to be caused by an update to the image itself rather than a GTx Browser change.

 [Simple Chrome SDK]: https://chromium.googlesource.com/chromiumos/docs/+/HEAD/simple_chrome_workflow.md